kekland/stylist/README.md

 It is really flexible, but you might lose some custom behavior that is obtainable through classes.
 Nevertheless, the ease of use makes up for it.

+By the way, it also supports hex string colors.

 ## Contact me

 **E-Mail**: `kk.erzhan@gmail.com`